lihaoyi/macropy/readme.md

 ![Transforms](docs/media/Transforms.png)

 Except for `eval`, these are all functions defined in the [macropy/core/__init__.py](macropy/core/__init__.py).
-For instance, in order to convert from a AST back into source code (for example if you want to print out the code which is being run), you would use the `unparse_ast()` method.
-These transformations will be used throughout this guide, to convert from one form to another or to print out the AST for inspection.
+For instance, in order to convert from a AST back into source code (for example if you want to print out the code which is being run), you would use the `unparse()` method.
+These transformations will be used throughout this documentation, to convert from one form to another or to print out the AST for inspection.

+###`parse_stmt(src)` & `parse_expr(src)`
+Thin wrappers around [ast.parse](...), these functions simplify the common case where you want to convert a code snippet into a list of `stmt`s or a single `expr`.

+###`unparse(tree)`
+This function performs the conversion of the Python AST back into semantically equivalent source code; using `parse_stmt` or `parse_expr` on the generated should return the original AST.

+Although the generated code preserves semantic equivalence, this function does not preserve `lineno`s, `col_offset`s or syntactic equivalence in general.
+Hence your indentation may change, there may be extra parentheses added, etc..
+The code is not obfuscated (It's typically straightforward to see what its doing, even with the syntactic changes) but you will not get back the exact original source.

+###`exact_src(tree)`
+This function differs from `unparse` in that instead of generating source code from the AST, it searches the original source of the file being macro-expanded for the exact original source code which generated this AST, using the `lineno` and `col_offset` as a guide.
+This means that it will generally fail on synthetic ASTs (which will not have a matching snippet in the source code) and raise an `ExactSrcException`.
+Unlike the rest of these functions, which are global, `exact_src` is provided to your macro as an [argument](#argument) as the `exact_src` for the same AST could vary between macro expansions.

+###`real_repr`
+A combination of `repr` and `ast.dump`, this function generally does the right thing in converting arbitrary values into Python source code which can be evaluated to re-create those values.

+###`ast_repr`
+Similar to `real_repr`, `ast_repr` directly generates a Python AST instead of generating strings.
+This AST can be unparsed and `eval`ed, or just directly `eval`ed, to re-create the original value

+###`eval`
+Unlike the rest of the functions listed here, `eval` is the standard Python function provided as a builtin.
+It evaluates either source code or an AST to produce a value.

 Arguments
 ---------